Home

 Working Papers

-Multinational enforcement of labor law: Experimental evidence on strengthening occupational safety and health (OSH) committees (2nd round revise and resubmit, Econometrica)
+Multinational enforcement of labor law: Experimental evidence on strengthening occupational safety and health (OSH) committees (Conditionally accepted, Econometrica)

 Previously titled: “Multinational enforcement of labor law: Experimental evidence from Bangladesh’s apparel sector”